bloomberg/chromium.bb/native_client_sdk/src/doc/faq.rst

 Does Native Client support SIMD vector instructions?
 ----------------------------------------------------

-Native Client currently supports SSE on x86 and NEON on ARM.
-Support for AVX on x86 is under way.

 Portable Native Client supports portable SIMD vectors, as detailed in :ref:`Portable SIMD Vectors <portable_simd_vectors>`.

+Native Client supports SSE, AVX1, FMA3 and AVX2 (except for `VGATHER`) on x86
+and NEON on ARM.

 Can I use Native Client for 3D graphics?
 ----------------------------------------